dangooddd/chosen.nvim/README.md

 - Toggle swap mode (s by default)
 - Press key from index_keys variable in config

 In delete mode, key press will delete file from the list.
-Thats is

 In swap mode, you need to press two keys.
-After that, files will be swapped
+After that, files will be swapped.

-If none of modes is active, key press will open file
+If none of modes is active, key press will open file.

 ### Chosen data file (index)

 Chosen stores its data in format of lua table that called index.
-By default, this plugin will load this file on setup and save it on VimLeavePre event
+By default, this plugin will load this file on setup and save it on VimLeavePre event.

 To disable autowrite only for current session: